hodge-py/RL/docs/about.md

-# About timeandSpace
+# About TimeComplex

-timeAndSpace is tool used to measure time and space complexity.
-This is done by running an algorithm with different input sizes to determine run and space requirements
+TimeComplex is tool used to measure time complexity.
+This is done by running an algorithm with different input sizes to determine time requirements

 ## License